mendess/scryunix/README.md

 # scryunix
-A simple tool for fetching magic card info from your teminal
+A simple tool for fetching magic cards info from your teminal